-Acquiring or attempting to acquire multiple properties in a single transaction may adversely affect our operations
+Acquiring or attempting to acquire multiple properties in a single transaction may adversely affect our operations.

-We have in the past and may in the fluture acquire multiple properties in a single transaction.
+We have in the past and may in the future acquire multiple properties in a single transaction.
 Portfolio acquisitions typically are more complex and expensive than single-property acquisitions, and the risk that a multiple-property acquisition does not close may be greater than in a single-property acquisition.
-Portfolio acquisitions may also result in us owning investments in geographically dispersed markets, placing additional demands on the Adviser in managing the propertiy acquisition.
-But he portfolio is a probage and/or also include certain additional investments or transactions.
-Portfolio acquisitions even though, were it not part of the overall transaction, we may not quart to purchase of as a package and/or also include certain additional investments or transactions even though, were it not part of the overall transaction, we may not quart to purchase or one more properties included in such portfolio or participate in additional investments or transactions.
-In these situations, if we are unable to identify another person or entry to acquire the unwanted properties or investments, or if the seller imposes a lock-out period or on a subsequent sale, we may be required to operate such properties withour affinitates, which can result in conflicts of interest, including as to the allocation of properties withour affinitates, which can result in conflicts of of interest, including as to the allocation of properties withour affinitates, which can result in conflicts of of interest.
-Including Backstone Accounts.71 It may also be difficult for the Adviser to fully analyze each property lociolio, increasing the risk that properties and unity of each of each to fully analyze each property in a large portfolio, increasing the risk that properties and unity of each or everally idea during annuto for such cash the set man on such cash to fund such acquisitions.
-71 We would expect the returns that we earm on such cash to fund such acquisitions.
+Portfolio acquisitions may also result in us owning investments in geographically dispersed markets, placing additional demands on the Adviser in managing the properties in the portfolio.
+In addition, a seller may require that a group of properties be purchased as a package and/or also include certain additional investments or transactions even though, were it not part of the overall transaction, we may not want to purchase one or more properties included in such portfolio or participate in additional investments or transactions.
+In these situations, if we are unable to identify another person or entity to acquire the unwanted properties or investments, or if the seller imposes a lock-out period or other restriction on a subsequent sale, we may be required to operate such properties or attempt to dispose of such properties or investments (if not subject to a lock-out period).
+We may also share the acquisition of large portfolios of properties with our affiliates, which can result in conflicts of interest, including as to the allocation of properties within the portfolio and the prices attributable to such properties.
+See "Risks Related to Conflicts of Interest-We may invest in joint ventures with Other Blackstone Accounts or divide a pool of investments among us and Other Blackstone Accounts."
+It may also be difficult for the Adviser to fully analyze each property in a large portfolio, increasing the risk that properties do not perform as anticipated.
+We also may be required to accumulate a large amount of cash to fund such acquisitions.
+We would expect the returns that we earn on such cash to be less than the returns on investments in real property.
+Therefore, acquiring multiple properties in a single transaction may reduce the overall yield on our portfolio.